Mobile Pedestrian Accident Attorney

 Some common causes of pedestrian accidents include:

-- Distracted Driving – Many accidents occur because drivers are texting, talking on the phone, adjusting the radio, or engaging in other distractions.
+- Distracted Driving: Many accidents occur because drivers are texting, talking on the phone, adjusting the radio, or engaging in other distractions.
 A moment of inattention can lead to serious injuries.

-- Speeding – Drivers who exceed speed limits, especially in residential areas or near schools, have less time to react to pedestrians crossing the road.
+- Speeding: Drivers who exceed speed limits, especially in residential areas or near schools, have less time to react to pedestrians crossing the road.

-- Failure to Yield – Pedestrians have the right of way at marked crosswalks and intersections, but some drivers ignore traffic signals or fail to stop in time.
+- Failure to Yield: Pedestrians have the right of way at marked crosswalks and intersections, but some drivers ignore traffic signals or fail to stop in time.

-- Driving Under the Influence – Alcohol or drug impairment reduces reaction time, coordination, and judgment, increasing the risk of hitting pedestrians.
+- Driving Under the Influence: Alcohol or drug impairment reduces reaction time, coordination, and judgment, increasing the risk of hitting pedestrians.

-- Poor Visibility – Low lighting, heavy rain, fog, and inadequate street lighting make it harder for drivers to see pedestrians, especially at night.
+- Poor Visibility: Low lighting, heavy rain, fog, and inadequate street lighting make it harder for drivers to see pedestrians, especially at night.

 Taking precautions like using crosswalks, wearing reflective clothing at night, and staying alert while walking near traffic can help reduce risks.

-Who is Liable in a Pedestrian Accident?
+Who Is Liable in a Pedestrian Accident?

 Determining liability in a pedestrian accident is key to obtaining compensation.
 The responsible party depends on the circumstances of the crash.
+Liability is often complex and may involve evaluating various factors, such as vehicle speed, traffic signal adherence, road conditions, and pedestrian behavior at the time of the accident.
+An accurate assessment of these factors can significantly impact the outcome of a claim.

 Pedestrian Rights in Alabama